Oakley Meta HSTN glasses vs. Ray-Ban Meta Smart Glasses: More than meets the eye

 When selecting a pair of glasses, you typically choose one based on its style or price.
 However, smart glasses like Ray-Ban Meta and Oakley Meta HSTN (pronounced "how-stuhn") have several additional factors to consider, including camera quality, battery life, charging speed, and more.

-While Oakley Meta HSTN is a clear evolution over what made Ray-Ban Meta Smart Glasses so great, there's a clear price difference between the two models.
+Oakley Meta HSTN is an evolution over what made Ray-Ban Meta Smart Glasses so great, and there's a clear price difference between the two brands.
 Ray-Ban Meta Smart Glasses have gone on sale a lot recently, with prices dipping down to around $240 for a pair.
-Meanwhile, Oakley Meta HSTN launches on July 11 for $399, while some style choices will cost you $499.
+Meanwhile, Oakley Meta HSTN preorders began for $399, while some style choices will cost you $499.
 That's a big price gap!

 But are the Oakley glasses worth the cost?
 Designer brands are often more expensive just because of a name, but Oakley Meta HSTN does a good job of providing extra value for a higher price.
 Here's why.